TitasDas/forced-move/README.md

 ## How it works

-### Adjacent Lock (classic remix)
+### Adjacent Lock (original remix)
 - Play on the classic 3×3 board, but with constraints.
-- On your turn, place your mark **and** specify up to two adjacent squares where your opponent must play next.
+- On your turn, place your mark **and** specify adjacent squares where your opponent must play next (up to two if an empty adjacent pair exists, otherwise a single empty square when no empty adjacent pair remains).
-- If one of those squares is occupied, your opponent is forced into the other; if both are open, they are free to pick any.
+- If one target is occupied, they take the other; if both are blocked, they can play anywhere.

 ### Ultimate
 - Each big square is its own mini 3×3 board.